4 tips to improve your chatbot user experience

 Allow conversations to fail… gracefully

-Even with the best LUIS Model and the most straightforward interaction, AI chats do fail for a number of reasons.
+Even with the best LUIS Model and the most straightforward interaction, AI chats do fail for several reasons.
 Largely technical, things like supporting APIs that are not feeding data back to the bot in a timely manner or problems with the underlying services that are out of your control.
 In these instances, you want to enable your bot to “fail gracefully” and send a message to the customer that they are experiencing a problem and redirect the customer to another channel to receive support.

 Another area to anticipate the need for a graceful failure is when a user uses offensive language or curse words.
 Just as you don’t want your customers mistreating your live customer service representatives, you don’t want them to abuse your bot.
 The Microsoft LUIS Service allows you to identify certain words and tag them as conversation enders.
-In 1972, comedian George Carlin performed a monologue called “Seven Words You Can Never Say on Television“.
-This is a good place to start for your list.
+In 1972, comedian George Carlin performed a monologue called “Seven Words You Can Never Say on Television.”
+This is a good place to start your list.